-How to Accept and Merge a Feature
+How to Accept and Merge a Mission

 Prerequisites

-- All WPs are in
+- All WPs are

-Accept the Feature
+Accept the Mission

 In your agent: